 Boston Choral Ensemble

-BCE is an auditioned choir of about 40 mixed-voices and we are always interested to hear from potential new members.
+BCE is an auditioned choir of about 40 mixed-voices.
 Our programs are varied and engage membership and audiences both intellectually and emotionally.
 In November 2013 we were voted one of Boston’s Best Choirs by CBS news.
 See the article here.

-For more information, including the program, program notes, texts and translations, go to the concert page.
+For more information, including the program, program notes, texts and translations, please visit the BCE web site.